 - Slice the chilies lengthwise and set aside.

-- In a large pan, heat 1 tablespoon of vegetable oil over medium-high heat.
+- In a large pan, heat 1 tbsp of vegetable oil over medium-high heat.
 Add the beef cubes and cook for 8-10 minutes, stirring occasionally, until browned on all sides.
 Remove the beef from the pan and set aside.

-- In the same pan, add another tablespoon of vegetable oil.
+- In the same pan, add another tbsp of vegetable oil.
 Add the diced potatoes and cook for 10-12 minutes, stirring occasionally, until they are golden brown and tender.
 Remove from the pan and set aside.

 - Add the sliced onions to the pan and cook for 5-7 minutes, until they are soft and translucent.
 Add the chopped garlic and grated ginger, and cook for an additional 1-2 minutes until fragrant.